keechma/keechma/guides/04-entitydb.md

 # EntityDB

 The big idea behind EntityDB is consistency.
-It ensures that there is only one instance of each entity in your application.
+Since it ensures that there is only one instance of each entity in your application, consistency is inherent.
 This enables you to write simpler code and avoid a whole class of bugs related to data synchronization.
 Gone too is the requirement to model your application state in a quickly-unmanageable tree.
 EntityDB provides:

 1. **Data Consistency** — collections of entities are kept up-to-date: remove an entity from EntityDB and it is removed from any collections that contain it
 2. **Rendering Consistency** — any change to an entity is reflected everywhere it is rendered (e.g. a master-detail layout)